Eurovision Song Contest gets off to a tense start, overshadowed by Gaza - Finance news and analysis from Global Banking & Finance Review

 At least 1,200 people were killed in the October 7 attack, most of them civilians.
 Israel responded by launching an assault on the enclave that killed more than 72,000 Palestinians, mostly civilians, and left much of Gaza in ruins.

-Israel's Contestants and Voting Issues
+Contestants and Voting Controversy

-Its contestant this year, Noam Bettam, has no obvious political connotation but did receive a formal warning on Saturday for posting videos instructing the public to vote for him 10 times, the maximum allowed.
+Its contestant this year, Noam Bettan, has no obvious political connotation but did receive a formal warning on Saturday for posting videos instructing the public to vote for him 10 times, the maximum allowed.

 Contest Director Martin Green told Reuters he hoped those boycotting would return.